 Introduction

-This guide will describe the steps involved to load Delacon’s call tracking code into Google Tag Manager.
+This guide will take you through the steps to load Delacon’s call tracking code into Google Tag Manager.

 Click on the ‘Add a new tag’ tab.